fanf2/kbd/unix69/lego.md

   * inter-beam gap is more generous than inter-brick gap

-measurements from the centre of the board
+we'll measure +/- from the centre of the board

 left / right